-After getting my barrings I started out on this hike not even knowing all the amazing stuff these four miles held.
-There are mines, the densest Joshua Tree forrest in the world and the Cima Dome all before you get to the peak.
+After getting my bearings, I started on the hike, not knowing all the amazing stuff these four miles held.
+There are mines, the densest Joshua Tree forest in the world, and the Cima Dome all before you get to the peak.
 Does it get better than that?

-The trail starts heading through the Joshua Tree forrest and is pretty flat for the first mile.
-I have been to Joshua Tree National Park and have seen my fair share of these other worldly plants but even I was surprised by home many there were.
+The trail starts heading through the Joshua Tree forest and is pretty flat for the first mile.
+I have been to Joshua Tree National Park and have seen my fair share of these otherworldly plants, but even I was surprised by home many there were.

-The pictures don’t really do it justice as they are literally all over!
-Even encroaching on the trail itself.
+The pictures don’t do it justice as they are literally all over!
+Some are even encroaching on the trail itself.

 This is a fun area to explore as you meander towards the mountain in front of you.

-At about a mile in I reached a fork in the road and followed the map I had seen at the start on an old jeep path to the mines.
-These are not that easy to find but be sure to study the map at the start and you should see them.
-You can all see the grate that covers one from the summit.
+At about a mile in, I reached a fork in the road and followed the map I had seen at the start of an old jeep path to the mines.
+These are not that easy to find, but be sure to study the map at the trailhead, and you can find them.
+You can also see the grate that covers one from the summit.

 There is also an old broken down house and oil barrel right next to one of the mines as well.
-If you are wanting to see it all I cannot stress enough that you should study the map at the entrance, maybe even take an iPhone picture as there are no signs.
+If you want to see it all, I cannot stress enough that you should study the map at the entrance, maybe even take a phone picture as there are no signs.

-After that you will walk back to the junction and I also went right (the trail goes straight) to see some more mines.
-This one was right off the trial and was easy to see.
-It was also pretty massive and contained a big hole with no bottom.
+After that, I walked back to the junction, and I also went right (the trail goes straight) to see some more mines.
+This one was right off the path and was easy to see, and it was also pretty massive and contained a big hole with no bottom.

-After exploring these I headed back to the trial and started my ascent up.
-This is where the elevation come in and even though it is not very difficult it is still a good push up the short steep path.
+After exploring these, I headed back to the trail and started my ascent up.
+This is where the elevation comes in, and even though it is not very difficult, it is still a good push up the short steep path.

-There is some shade here so that is a good place to rest as the trail leading up to this didn’t have much.
-Once you hit the notch you will see the Cima Dome.
-This unique natural wonder is an amazing site to see.
-It is a massive 70 acre dome that due to the lack of foliage looks like the fisheye lens of a camera as far as you can see.
+There is some shade here, so this is an excellent place to rest as the trail leading up to this didn’t have much shade.
+Once you hit the notch, you will see the Cima Dome.
+This unique natural wonder is a fantastic sight to see.
+It is a massive 70-acre dome that looks like the fisheye lens of a camera as far as you can see due to the lack of foliage.

-I had heard about it but it is much cooler in real life.
-I took a good amount of pictures as this part of the hike provides lots of views of the dome itself from a slightly higher angle so you can really see the spherical nature.
+I had heard about it, but it is much more interesting in real life.
+I took a good amount of pictures as this area has lots of views of the dome from a slightly higher angle so that you can see the spherical nature.

-Continue up on whatever paths you can find before you come to the middle of the two massive rocks.
-I looked for an easy way up the main one but didn’t see anything that wasn’t some class 4 stuff so I just called this the summit and looked over what I had just accomplished.
+Continue up on whatever path you can find to come to the middle of the two massive rocks.
+I looked for an easy way up the main one but didn’t see anything that wasn’t some class 4 stuff, so I just called this the summit and looked over what I had accomplished.

-It was a beautiful view and one of the mountains in the distance even had snow on it.
-From here you simply proceed the way you came and if you missed the mines you should be able to see them from up here and get some better barrings on how to get there.
+It was a beautiful view, and the mountains in the distance even had snow on them.
+From here, you merely proceed the way you came, and if you missed the mines, you should be able to see them from up here and get some better bearings on how to get there.